 Imagine running constantly for up to 5 minutes whilst holding your breath, performing acrobatics, looking graceful and keeping time with music and your fellow athletes.
-Welcome to the world of synchronised swimming where some of sport’s most highly trained athletes perform all of the above with great skill, flexibility, rhythm and flair.
+Welcome to the world of synchronised swimming (also known as artistic swimming) where some of sport’s most highly trained athletes perform all of the above with great skill, flexibility, rhythm and flair.

 Perhaps an easier way to envisage the sport is to think of ‘water ballet’, a name by which synchronised swimming was originally known.
 Athletic moves derived from a core set of movements and positions are performed in water and choreographed to music to form routines which last anything from two and a half minutes to 5 minutes depending on whether a team, solo or duet routine is being performed.
 Synchronised swimming is open to both male and female athletes but is dominated by women because the Olympic competitions are not open to men.

 Routines are divided into the following categories:

 - Solos – an individual swimmer synchronises her moves to music